ispc/ispc/docs/ispc.rst

-Each iteration of the ``foreach`` loop works on a number of input values in parallel--depending on the compilation target chosen, it may be 4, 8, or even 16 elements of the ``vin`` array, processed efficiently with the CPU's SIMD hardware.
+Each iteration of the ``foreach`` loop works on a number of input values in parallel--depending on the compilation target chosen, it may be 4, 8, or even 16 elements of the ``vin`` array, processed efficiently with the CPU's or GPU's SIMD hardware.
 Here, the variable ``index`` takes all values from 0 to ``count-1``.
 After the load from the array to the variable ``v``, the program can then proceed, doing computation and control flow based on the values loaded.
 The result from the running program instances is written to